Microsoft SQL server settings

-MS SQL is a database system which stores and manages information.
-By integrating ADManager Plus and MS SQL server, users can be automatically created in Active Directory based on the new user data entered in the MS SQL database.
+Microsoft SQL is a database system that stores and manages information.
+By integrating ADManager Plus and Microsoft SQL Server, users can be automatically created in Active Directory based on the new user data entered in the Microsoft SQL database.

 1. Click the Automation tab.